OVERVIEW

 AHCBAC512 Develop production plans for crops or pastures

-What are the potential career outcomes?
+What are the potential employment and education pathways?

 How is the training program delivered?